jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 | [TS](https://en.wikipedia.org/wiki/MPEG_transport_stream)<sup>4</sup> |   ✅   |  ✅  |   ✅    |   ✅   |   ✅    |     ✅     |  ✅  |  ✅  |
 |         [OGG](https://en.wikipedia.org/wiki/Ogg)<sup>5</sup>          |   ✅   |  ✅  |   ✅    |   ❌   |   ✅    |     ✅     |  ✅  |  ✅  |

-<sup>1</sup>MP4 containers are one of the few containers that will not remux.

-<sup>2</sup>MKV containers can hold nearly any codec, but are not compatible with streaming in Firefox and will remux.

-<sup>3</sup>MKV containers are improperly labeled as WebM in Firefox during playback.

-<sup>4</sup>TS is one of the primary containers for streaming for Jellyfin.

-<sup>5</sup>WebM and OGG have limited codec support (by design), refer to [this](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers#WebM) for WebM and [this](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers#Ogg) for OGG.
+¹ MP4 containers are one of the few containers that will not remux.² MKV containers can hold nearly any codec, but are not compatible with streaming in Firefox and will remux.³ MKV containers are improperly labeled as WebM in Firefox during playback.⁴ TS is one of the primary containers for streaming for Jellyfin.⁵ WebM and OGG have limited codec support (by design), refer to [this](https://developer.mozilla.org/en-us/docs/web/media/formats/containers#webm) for WebM and [this](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers#Ogg) for OGG.